MayorGnarwhal/Collect/README.md

 ## `split()`
-Splits the collection into a given number of groups
+Splits the collection into a given number of groups.
 ### Parameters
 | **numGroups** | *number* | Number of groups to create |
 | :-- | :-- | :-- |